 In addition to offering consultation around complex client presentations, I also offer coaching for clinicians who are building a private practice or shifting their professional identity.

 As an Approved Clinical Supervisor (ACS), I provide licensure supervision for clinical social workers and professional counselors.
 I am also a field supervisor at the University of Denver for graduate-level social work students.
 The ACS credential identifies those mental health professionals who have met national professional supervision standards and have received specialized training.
 The ACS promotes a clinical supervisor’s professional identity, accountability to the field, and encourages ongoing self-assessment.
 As of 2016, 15 states recognize the ACS as a supervision credential of choice.

 As a supervisor, I use an integrative approach to include psychodynamic and developmental models of supervision.
 The psychodynamic model of supervision is relational and includes close examination of parallel process, that is reflecting upon the nature of the supervisor-supervisee relationship and how particular dynamics may correlate to the supervisee’s relationships with clients.
 The developmental model of supervision includes the supervisor referencing a supervisee’s current stage of learning and modifies their role and corresponding feedback as it relates to these changes.
 Within supervision, I also weave elements of the Noeticus Counselor Training and Practice Triangle™, i.e. Administrative Effectiveness, Professional Identity Development, and Clinical Skill Clarification and Refinement all of which influenced by the Self of the Therapist.
 I love giving back to this special profession and find a lot of joy in guiding new clinicians.
-An in-person interview is required to assess fit and most importantly, whether I am able to meet your needs for what you envision doing in this field!
+An interview is required to assess fit and most importantly, whether I am able to meet your needs for what you envision doing in this field!